S-preme/S-preme/README.md

-# Hello there 👋, My name is Marion Mcvay
+# Hey Guys 👋, My name is Marion Mcvay

-🖥️ SOC Analyst in the Making
+🖥️ Driven to be a SOC Analyst

 Welcome to my Github!
 I'm currently working Full-time as I build a foundation around Cybersecurity through labs, certifications, and hands-on projects.
-My mission is pretty simple and achieving it is one of the thnigs I look forward to the most!
+My goals are somewhat simple and making them happen is something I look forward to!

 👉 **Defend systems.
 Detect threats.
 Stay ahead of adversaries.**